thomashuss/cpterm/README.md

 ### Test case files

-These are generated when running a test case from CPTerm (this process is described later).
+These are generated when [running a test case](#controlling-cpterm) from CPTerm.
 Typically, three files are created: input, output, and expected output.
 An error file may be created if there was a compile time or runtime error, and this may or may not be accompanied by an input file.
 Files created by a test case are always temporary.

 ## Scripting